Aikido: Proliferation of independent organizations

 The character for ki is used in everyday Japanese terms, such as "health" (元気, genki), or "shyness" (内気, uchiki).
-Ki has many meanings, including "ambience", "mind", "mood", or "intention and action", however, in traditional martial arts and medicine it is often referred to in its more general terminology as "life energy".
+Ki has many meanings, including "ambience", "mind", "mood", or "intention and action", although its literal meaning is 'air' or 'breath'.
+However, in traditional martial arts and medicine it is often referred to in its more general terminology as "life energy".
 Gozo Shioda's Yoshinkan Aikido, considered one of the "hard styles", largely follows Ueshiba's teachings from before World War II, and surmises that the secret to ki lies in timing and the application of the whole body's strength to a single point.
 In later years, Ueshiba's application of ki in aikido took on a softer, more gentle feel.
-This concept was known as Takemusu Aiki, and many of his later students teach about ki from this perspective.
+The concept was known as Takemusu Aiki, and many of his later students teach about ki from this perspective.
 Koichi Tohei's Ki Society centers almost exclusively around the study of the empirical (albeit subjective) experience of ki, with students' proficiency in aikido techniques and ki development ranked separately.

 Training

 In aikido, as in virtually all Japanese martial arts, there are both physical and mental aspects of training.
 The physical training in aikido is diverse, covering both general physical fitness and conditioning, as well as specific techniques.
 Because a substantial portion of any aikido curriculum consists of throws, beginners learn how to safely fall or roll.
 The specific techniques for attack include both strikes and grabs; the techniques for defense consist of throws and pins.
 After basic techniques are learned, students study freestyle defense against multiple opponents, and techniques with weapons.

+In some dojo, Uchi-deshi programs permit students to live in the dojo and immerse themselves in practice several times each day.

 Fitness

 Physical training goals pursued in conjunction with aikido include controlled relaxation, correct movement of joints such as hips and shoulders, flexibility, and endurance, with less emphasis on strength training.
 In aikido, pushing or extending movements are much more common than pulling or contracting movements.
 This distinction can be applied to general fitness goals for the aikido practitioner.
 In aikido, specific muscles or muscle groups are not isolated and worked to improve tone, mass, or power.
 Aikido-related training emphasizes the use of coordinated whole-body movement and balance similar to yoga or pilates.
 For example, many dōjōs begin each class with warm-up exercises (準備体操, junbi taisō), which may include stretching and ukemi (break falls).